OutlierVentures/MoneyCirclesPoc/README.md

 * Docker 1.9.1.
 Tested on Ubuntu 14.04 and Windows 8.1, should run on any system where Docker runs.

-#### Running on Windos
+#### Running on Windows
 When running on **Windows**: Docker uses a virtual Linux machine running in VirtualBox as the machine that runs the containers.
 This has consequences for the way you can interact with the containers.

 * **RAM for the virtual machine**: Configure the Docker machine with at least 2GB RAM and preferrably >3GB.
 This speeds up mining considerably.
 This is configured within VirtualBox in the settings of the `default` VM.
 * **Shared folder mapping**: Make sure the Docker machine has access to the source code of this repository.
 By default, only the folder `C:\Users` and below is made available within the Docker machine as `/c/Users`.
 If your working folder is outside of this path, add a shared folder in the Settings of the `default` VM within VirtualBox.